Why we need to start taking exporting seriously

 Over the last year the importance for the UK to increase its exports around the world as a result of Brexit has emerged as a key need for tomorrow’s ‘Global Britain’.
 Even before Brexit there was plenty of discussion in business and political circles about the need for Britain to narrow its trade deficit and increase international productivity in order to continue growing as an economy.
-While government-led efforts like the Exporting is GREAT campaign and the wealth of information provided by big business and support organisations including ourselves has undoubtedly helped lay the seeds, there is no doubt that the road ahead for the UK is appearing increasingly complex and long.
+While government-led efforts like the Exporting is GREAT campaign and the wealth of information provided by big business and support organisations including ourselves has undoubtedly helped lay the seeds, there is no doubt that the road ahead for the UK is appearing increasingly complex and long as it starts to take exporting seriously.

 The reality remains that leaving the EU will make selling goods and services overseas a harder and more time-consuming task with The Institute of Export and International Trade reporting that the number of shipments into and out of the UK to be classed as exports/imports is to rise from 90 million to 300 million per annum.
 Simply put, while at the moment you can send products to France or Germany without much hassle, once the UK has left the EU there will potentially be a new set of paperwork and obligations to meet and complete in order to continue to sell into these EU markets – and that’s before talking about exporting outside of Europe.